 According to Mazurkas, the few remaining rooms in Katowice – often in short-stay apartments rather than hotels – start at €220-310 ($270-380) per person per night and require a minimum 12-night booking – not ideal for cost-conscious organisations or conference-goers only seeking to attend for a week or less.

-Some observers and regulars on the COP circuit said it’s normal for nearby hotels to jack up their prices when the COP circus comes to town, though a few voiced concerns that in this case it was being facilitated by the Polish government pre-agreeing prices and terms with hotel operators and then blocking out virtually every room in town.
+Some observers and regulars on the COP circuit said it’s normal for nearby hotels to jack up their prices when the UN circus comes to town, though a few voiced concerns that in this case it was being facilitated by the Polish government pre-agreeing prices and terms with hotel operators and then blocking out virtually every room in town.

 “In terms of complaints that hotel rates being far above normal, the government has asked hotels to stay within a reasonable range, but they have no legal authority to obligate private hotels to comply,” the UN official said.